csuksangium/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

+Some of the questions raised by the sketches is how small can I make my prototype for its use cases to be viable & if it is ok for the Pi to be attached or can be Pi exist outside.

+I need to physically prototype to see the footprint in real life as I suspect the constraint (size of camera) will disallow it to be a discrete camera.
+I also need to physically test to see if the Pi will be difficult to operate if contained in the prototype?
+If it is ok to be outside entirely to keep it small?

 **\*\*\*Pick one of these designs to prototype.\*\*\***

+I will attempt to prototype sketch 3.

 ### Part D
 ### Physical considerations for displaying information and housing parts